-- A. Trusts created or funded by court order, including trusts created pursuant to Probate Code sections 2580 et seq. ("substituted judgment"), 3100 et seq. (relating to particular transactions for disabled spouses or registered domestic partners), and 3600 et seq. (relating to the compromises of claims of minors and persons with disabilities) are governed by California Rules of Court, rule 7.903.
-All such trusts must include provisions for protection of the trust assets against misuse and continuing supervision by the court, except as provided in subsections H and I, or unless the court otherwise orders. - B. With respect to Special Needs Trusts and Discretionary Trusts presented for establishment pursuant to rule 2.4.6, subsection C, or otherwise, the following must be included in the proposed trust: - 1.
-A payback provision upon termination of the trust Medi-Cal or any other Medicaid agency which has paid benefits to the beneficiary shall receive all amounts remaining in the trust up to an amount equal to the benefits paid (42 U.S.C. § 1396p(d)(4)(A)).
-The Department of Health Services provides general guidelines regarding special needs trusts, and the guidelines can be obtained by contacting that agency. - 2.
-Notice requirements upon death of the trust beneficiary, termination of the trust, additions to the trust or changes of trustee. - 3.
-Established for a disabled individual under the age of 65.
-The disabled individual is the sole beneficiary of the trust. - 4.
-The Trust is irrevocable. - 5.
-Dispositive provisions after reimbursement to all State Agencies required by title 42 of the United States Code section 1396p(d)(4)(A). - C. All petitions to establish a special needs trust must be "short set" by the Probate Business Office on the next available miscellaneous calendar.
+A. Trusts created or funded by court order, including trusts created pursuant to Probate Code sections 2580 et seq. ("substituted judgment"), 3100 et seq. (relating to particular transactions for disabled spouses or registered domestic partners), and 3600 et seq. (relating to the compromises of claims of minors and persons with disabilities) are governed by California Rules of Court, rule 7.903.
+All such trusts must include provisions for protection of the trust assets against misuse and continuing supervision by the court, except as provided in subsections H and I, or unless the court otherwise orders.

+B. With respect to Special Needs Trusts and Discretionary Trusts presented for establishment pursuant to rule 2.4.6, subsection C, or otherwise, the following rules apply:

+1. The proposed trust must include a payback provision upon termination of the trust.
+Medi-Cal or any other Medicaid agency which has paid benefits to the beneficiary shall receive all amounts remaining in the trust up to an amount equal to the benefits paid (42 U.S.C. § 1396p(d)(4)(A)).
+The Department of Health Services provides general guidelines regarding special needs trusts, and the guidelines can be obtained by contacting that agency.

+2. The proposed trust must include notice requirements upon death of the trust beneficiary, termination of the trust, additions to the trust or changes of trustee.

+3. The proposed trust must be established for a disabled individual under the age of 65.
+The disabled individual must be the sole beneficiary of the trust.

+4. The Trust is irrevocable.

+5. The proposed trust must contain dispositive provisions after reimbursement to all State Agencies required by title 42 of the United States Code section 1396p(d)(4)(A).

+6. All petitions to establish a special needs trust must be "short set" by the Probate Business Office on the next available miscellaneous calendar.
 The petition will be set at a shortened date and time to allow 15 days' notice to parties so entitled.
-Notice must include the notice required by Rule 4.5.2.B. - D. A copy of the order directing settlement proceeds to be placed in a Special Needs trust must be filed with the petition to establish the Special Needs Trust. - E. The proposed Trust must include a schedule A or a schedule of assets that will be used to fund the trust upon approval of the court. - F. The order establishing the special needs trust must set forth the provisions of the trust entirety. - G. After the petition to establish a Special Needs Trust or Discretionary Trust is approved, a copy of the executed trust must be filed if the matter remains under court supervision. - H. Third Party Special Needs Trusts need not be presented for court approval or include the requirements listed in listed in rule 7.903 of the California Rules of Court and as set forth in subsection B (1-4) above. - I. Unless otherwise ordered by the court, for good cause shown, this rule does not apply to trust instruments or trusts that have a total asset value of \$20,000 or less.
+Notice must include the notice required by Rule 4.5.2.B.

+7. Except for Pooled Special Needs Trusts, the order establishing the special needs trust must set forth the provisions of the trust entirety.

+8. After the probate court approves establishment of a Special Needs Trust presented under Rule 2.4.6(C), upon approval of the settlement by the civil court, the Trustee shall file a copy of the order directing settlement proceeds to be placed in it.

+9. After the petition to establish a Special Needs Trust or Discretionary Trust is approved, a copy of the executed trust must be filed if the matter remains under court supervision.

+10. Third Party Special Needs Trusts need not be presented for court approval.

+C. All proposed Trusts must include a schedule A or a schedule of assets that will be used to fund the trust upon approval of the court.

+D. Unless otherwise ordered by the court, for good cause shown, this rule does not apply to trust instruments or trusts that have a total asset value of \$20,000 or less.

 (Adopted 7/1/2003; Rev. 1/1/2005; Rev. & Renum.
 1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2010; Rev. 1/1/2011; Rev. & Renum.
 1/1/2012; Renum.
-1/1/2014; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2020)
+1/1/2014; Rev. 1/1/2017; Rev. 1/1/2018; Rev. 1/1/2020; Rev. 1/1/2023)